TZstatsADS/Spring2020-Project4-group1/README.md

 **Result**:
 ![image](figs/result.png)
+The best parameters for all models is F = 10, lambda = 0.1 .

+As seen in the RMSE table, we observe that the RMSEs for A1+R1+R2+P2  for both train and test are larger than the RMSEs for A1+R1+R3+P2.

+After the linear regression, we observe that the RMSEs for A1+R1+R2+P2 perform better than A1+R1+R3+P2  for both train and test.

+In conclusion, the best RMSEs after regularizations for both train and test come from the A1+R1+R2+P2.

 **Contribution statement**: [default]
 All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

-+ Guo, Junyan: He
++ Guo, Junyan: He conducted meetings, taking charge on R1+R3 factorization file, knn method and linear regression method.
+He did data transformation (mu, bi, bu, dev_u(t)) for fitting data in all methods.

-+ Chen, Shuyi:
++ Chen, Shuyi: She .

-+ Heagy, David  He .
++ Heagy, David: He participated in meetings, implemented R1+R3 algorithm with Junyan Guo, debuged R1+R3 algorithm, and ran the R1+R2 algorithm on the whole dataset providing Rdata result.

-+ Xie, Wenjie: She is responsible for the R1+R2+P2 part
++ Xie, Wenjie: She implemented R1+R2 algorithm, carried knn, linear regression method on R1+R2 regularized data.

-+ Chen, Shenghan: She .
++ Chen, Shenghan: She implemented R1+R2 algorithm with Wenjie Xie.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.